victorsteven/food-app-server/README.md

 A Frontend was also built with Javascript(VueJS) and deployed to netlify.
 This is the [url](https://food-app-ddd.netlify.com)

-The get frontend github repository [here](https://github.com/victorsteven/food-app-client)
+Get frontend github repository [here](https://github.com/victorsteven/food-app-client)